 sudo fc-cache -fv

-After rebuilding the cache, restart the application.
-If fonts still do not appear, log out and log back in to refresh the desktop environment’s font list.
+If the font still does not appear, log out and back in so your desktop session reloads its font list.

 sudo fc-cache -f